top of page

 Keynote lecture Professor Philippe Sands at International Holocaust Remembrance Day The Hague 2020

 On January 27 th 2020, Philippe Sands delivered a lecture during International Holocaust Remembrance Day The Hague entitled ‘Beyond East West Street,’ reflecting the title of his best-selling book, East West Street.
 The lecture was held at the Peace Palace’s Academy Building in The Hague.
-For more info: www.ihrd-thehague.org
+For more info International Holocaust Remembrance Day - The Hague: https://www.ihrd.nl/

 Play Video